mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 Likewise, we can mitigate blur trivially by designing laboratory and field experiments where cameras and subjects move at low or limited velocities.
 Thus, motion blur would not prevent us from validating our basic approach.
-Nor would motion blur limit the size of capture volumes when performing field experiments.
+Nor would motion blur limit the size of the capture volume when performing field experiments.

 On the other hand, laboratory and field experiments may provide the first point